Why Study Law?

 The course supports access to higher education degree courses, such as Law itself, Law with Criminology or Law with Business.
 The qualification allows learners to gain the required understanding and skills to be able to consider employment within some aspects of the criminal justice system, eg. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

-|Law||5||5 GCSE grade 5s or above.||Reason logically and apply evidence to principles.
+|Law||5||5 GCSEs at grade 5 or above.||Reason logically and apply evidence to principles.
 Developed writing skills.||Optional trips: London – approx. £80|